BridgePhase’s Approach to Creating Efficiencies Through Iterative Design.

 Since 2014, BridgePhase has been on the frontline of many large, complex, and ultimately very successful digital transformation journeys for several Federal Civilian and Department of Defense organizations.
 Through these exciting projects, none of our customers would have ever been successful without a continual focus on user engagement throughout the design and development process.
 Focusing on collaboration with users is, of course, rooted in the core foundation of Agile software development, and as the sophistication of the design process has grown through our industry, our processes have been continually refined to reflect a “human centered” approach to designing and delivering products.

 We are often asked, what is the BridgePhase approach for human centered design?
 In this insight, we will present some of our feedback on “what works” for designing high performing, usable, and secure products based on our 9+ years of digital transformation projects.
 Of course, many of our customers also have their own approach, and part of our job is to work alongside them to help continually refine their processes and incorporate best practices from our experiences, with everyone having the same goal of deploying functional, usable, and secure products to users.
-From a high level, our user engagement strategy includes in-depth user research, formulating content strategy, prototyping interactive design solutions, and constant testing and refinement, providing quick updates to end users.
+From a high level, our user engagement strategy includes in-depth user research, formulating content strategy, prototyping interactive design solutions, and constant testing and refinement to provide quick updates to end users.
 We also focus on gathering quantitative data, such as metrics that track trends and leverage data science to objectively determine deficiencies in our application workflow and identify potential improvements, which are also reviewed with users during site visits.
 This approach results in an iterative, data-driven design and development process workflow that has been proven to maximize user adoption and client satisfaction for the products which our team builds.

 Discovery and End-User Research

 During initial stages of business analysis and requirement development, we conduct in-depth preliminary research.
-Working with stakeholders and subject matter experts, we identify and studies pertinent documentation to get a full picture perspective of the process, noting any information that will be needed in strategic content development.
+Working with stakeholders and subject matter experts, we identify and study pertinent documentation to get a full picture perspective of the process, noting any information that will be needed in strategic content development.

 - gather information about their thought patterns,